 5.1.1.
 The Company is committed to providing a work environment free of sexual or any form of unlawful harassment or discrimination.
 Harassment or unlawful discrimination against individuals on the basis of race, religion, creed, color, national origin, sex, sexual orientation, gender identity, age, ancestry, physical or mental disability, medical condition including medical characteristics, marital status or any other classification protected by local, state or federal laws is illegal and prohibited by Company policy.
 Such conduct by or towards any employee, contract worker, customer, vendor or anyone else who does business with the Company will not be tolerated.
 Any employee or contract worker who violates this policy will be subject to disciplinary action, up to and including termination of his or her employment or engagement.
-To the extent a customer, vendor or other person with whom the Company will take appropriate corrective action.
+To the extent a customer, vendor or other person with whom the Company does business engages in unlawful harassment or discrimination, the Company will take appropriate corrective action.